jlinto10/ajax-forms/README.md

 # Ajax Input Validation

 This tool is great for validating a single input via ajax.
 This tool is not intended to validate all fields in a form.
 A great application of this plugin would be the availability of a username.
 This likely requires a serverside check against the database.
-The benefit of using this plugin is that the username can be verified before submiting and entire form, thus saving the user time and frustration.
+The benefit of using this plugin is that the username can be verified before submiting an entire form, thus saving the user time and frustration.

 ## How To